file-format/Products/content/en/pdf/python/pikepdf/index.md

-<p>PikePDF is a very simple Python PDF library that allows software developers to work with PDF files inside Python applications.
+<p>PikePDF is a simple Python PDF library that allows software developers to work with PDF files inside Python applications.
 It is based on QPDF, a powerful PDF manipulation and repair library.
 PikePDF is a PDF content transformation library and provides low-level access to PDF files.
 This means users need knowledge of PDF internals and familiarity with PDF specs.
 The library is open source and is available under the MIT license for public use.
 The library is open source and is available under the MPL-2.0 License.</p>
 <p>The PikePDF provides support for linearizing PDFs and access to encrypted PDFs.
-It has included a very powerful set of features related PDF management such as PDF creation from the scratch, copy pages from one PDF to otherone, split or merge PDFs, image or text extraction from PDF, replacing content in PDF, PDF repairing support, page settings support, manage PDF metadata, work with password-protected, PDF XMP metadata editing, the transformation of existing PDFs and man more.</p>
+It has included a powerful set of features related PDF management such as PDF creation from the scratch, copy pages from one PDF to otherone, split or merge PDFs, image or text extraction from PDF, replacing content in PDF, PDF repairing support, page settings support, manage PDF metadata, work with password-protected, PDF XMP metadata editing, the transformation of existing PDFs and man more.</p>
 <p>.</p>

 {{< /SinglePage/PageBody/tab/text >}}